 Whimsical.
 That’s a word that should pop into your mind when you hear the name Kyo Maclear.
 It’s a word that describes so many of her children’s books—The Wish Tree, Virginia Wolf, Mr. Flux, and more.
 So when you see those children who could use a little whimsy in their lives, do them a favor and introduce them to Kyo Maclear.

-We were thrilled to have a chance to meet Bruce in person last August when he was gracious enough to visit our offices for an author of the month interview.
-Be sure to look for our review of his new book, The Curse of the Were-Hyena, in the August-September issue of School Library Connection.
-Subscribers can see reviews of Bruce’s books and our complete archive of reviews on reVIEWS+.
+Be sure to look for our review of her new book, The Wish Tree, which received a highly recommended rating in the November-December issue of School Library Connection.
+Subscribers can see our complete archive of reviews at reVIEWS+.

 Once upon a time there was a Japanese-British-Jewish-Canadian couple who were anxiously awaiting the birth of their first child.
 Wanting “to celebrate that multiplicity,” novelist (and soon-to-be new mother) Kyo Maclear decided to write her first children’s book, and so was born Spork—the name of the book, not the baby.
 Fast forward to today and we find that her children are still a source of inspiration for Maclear; she also draws inspiration “from walking in the city and eavesdropping, from art and artists around me, from my own feelings and memories of being small in the world.”